rmrodrigues/transmissionbt-notifications/README.md

 ...and what you want.

 ###Installation
-To install this simple application you only need put it the folder where you want, on your home folder .e.g, and change the transmission-daemon settings to configure the script that will be invoked when a download is done.
+To install this simple application you only need put it the folder where you want, on your home folder e.g., and change the transmission-daemon settings to configure the script that will be invoked when a download is done.

 #####Properties:
 > **Note:** The transmission-daemon setting is a json file and it's normally on transmition-daemon installation folder.